-Recall the internet bubble of the late 1990, many internet funds looked lucrative for investors and they rush to invest in those funds but when bust happened they suffered huge losses.
+Recall the internet bubble of late 1990, many internet funds looked lucrative for investors and they rush to invest in those funds but when bust happened they suffered huge losses.
 In many instances more than 90% loss was recorded.

-In each case, mutual funds having major stake in these high-risk assets looked like they had incredible returns until the bursting of bubble happened.
+In each case, mutual funds having a major stake in these high-risk assets looked like they had incredible returns until the bursting of the bubble happened.
 What gets proved that the criterion of judging a mutual fund is not reliable.
 Give a second thought before you pick a mutual fund solely for its past returns.

 Huge Assets restricts the Mutual Fund Returns

 If a mutual fund is performing well, investors scramble to pour money into it.
-This increases the volumes of money the fund manager has to spin into business.
+This increases the volume of money the fund manager has to spin into a business.
 While it increases the management fees for the mutual fund company, it entails problems since with the increased cash it is harder to earn a good rate of returns.

 In the investment space, the size of the asset has a definite role to play.
 A mutual fund is restricted by law to invest only up to 5% of the networth of a single company.
-Hence size of fund’s capital if bigger makes it difficult to invest in a focused or concentrated portfolios.
+Hence the size of the fund’s capital if bigger makes it difficult to invest in focused or concentrated portfolios.
 A mutual fund with huge assets is forced to over-diversify.